Associated Methods

 In the case of a SpinBRNoiseOperator

-If the input spectral function is a SpinBRNoiseOperator, the MixedLindbladOpenSystem constructed has one spin subsystem (with number_modes spins) and 3 * number_modes bosonic subsystems, each with frequencies.len() modes.
+If the input spectral function is a SpinBRNoiseOperator, the constructed MixedLindbladOpenSystem has one spin subsystem (with number_modes spins) and 3 * number_modes bosonic subsystems, each with frequencies.len() modes.
 This is because each spin is coupled to 3 bosonic baths, one for each of the \(X, Y, Z\) couplings.
 Additionally, each energy interval (and therefore each frequency) contains one bosonic mode.

 In the case of FermionBRNoiseOperator

-If the input spectral function is a FermionBRNoiseOperator, the MixedLindbladOpenSystem constructed has one fermionic subsystem (with number_modes fermionic modes) and number_modes * number_modes bosonic subsystems each with frequencies.len() modes.
+If the input spectral function is a FermionBRNoiseOperator, the constructed MixedLindbladOpenSystem has one fermionic subsystem (with number_modes fermionic modes) and number_modes * number_modes bosonic subsystems, each with frequencies.len() modes.
 This is because each fermionic mode is coupled to number_modes bosonic baths, as \(c^{\dagger}_0\) can couple to all \(c_0, ..., c_N\) terms.
 Additionally, each energy interval (and therefore each frequency) contains one bosonic mode.

 coupling_to_spectral_function